turnerlabs/fargate/README.md

 Deploy image and environment variables defined in a [docker compose file](https://docs.docker.com/compose/overview/) to service

 Deploy a docker [image](https://docs.docker.com/compose/compose-file/#image) and [environment variables](https://docs.docker.com/compose/environment-variables/) defined in a docker compose file together as a single unit.
+Note that environments variables are replaced with what's in the compose file.

 This allows you to run `docker-compose up` locally to run your app the same way it will run in AWS.
 Note that while the docker-compose yaml configuration supports numerous options, only the image and environment variables are deployed to fargate.
 If the docker compose file defines more than one container, you can use the [label](https://docs.docker.com/compose/compose-file/#labels) `aws.ecs.fargate.deploy: 1` to indicate which container you would like to deploy.
 For example:

 ```yaml
 version: '3'